Woman lying awake in bed at night, eyes open and unable to switch off despite exhaustion

 Is CBT-I more effective than sleeping tablets?

-Yes, according to the British Association for Psychopharmacology 2019 consensus.
+Yes, according to the British Association for Psychopharmacology's 2019 consensus.
 CBT-I produces better long-term outcomes with lower relapse rates and no dependency risk.
-It is available through the NHS via GP referral.
+It's available through the NHS, including via NHS Talking Therapies (formerly IAPT), which you can self-refer to.

 How long does it take for sleep hygiene to work?

 Consistent application over 2–4 weeks produces meaningful improvement for most people without clinical sleep disorders.
-Individual interventions (such as stopping caffeine after 2pm) can produce noticeable differences within the first week.
+Individual changes, such as stopping caffeine after 2pm, can produce noticeable differences within the first week.

 Does blue light from screens actually affect sleep?

 Yes.
-Research by Charles Czeisler and colleagues demonstrates that blue-wavelength light suppresses melatonin secretion and delays the circadian phase.
-Avoiding screens for 60 minutes before bed is the simplest mitigation; blue-light glasses are a less effective alternative.
+Research by Charles Czeisler and colleagues shows that blue-wavelength light suppresses melatonin secretion and delays your circadian phase.
+Avoiding screens for 60 minutes before bed is the simplest fix; blue-light glasses are a less effective alternative.

 What is the most important sleep hygiene change to make first?

 A consistent wake time, regardless of what time you went to sleep the night before.
-This single intervention anchors the circadian clock more effectively than any other change and has the most evidence behind it.
+This single change anchors the circadian clock more effectively than any other, and has the strongest evidence behind it.

 Get this thinking in your inbox